 Add butter and garlic in a skillet and heat on medium until butter is melted.

-Stir in flour, chicken broth, half and half, salt and pepper.
+Stir in flour, chicken broth, whipping, salt and pepper – this makes a roux.

 Cook on medium heat, whisking frequently.